gaming-wall-street/cns-fails-sec/README.md

 # CNS Fails SEC

-This repo downloads, cleans and processes text file (laid out as CSVs) data from https://www.sec.gov/data/foiadocsfailsdatahtm to make is useable for further analysis.
+This repo downloads, cleans and processes text file data (laid out as CSVs) from https://www.sec.gov/data/foiadocsfailsdatahtm to make is useable for further analysis.
+The data encompasses Failures to Deliver (FTDs) of securities in the U.S. stock market, from 2004 to the present.
+The contents of the dataset are millions of rows in 6 columns, and is very cumbersome to analyze in aggregate since it is split up in 100+ files.
+This repo makes the dataset more accessible by aggregation.
+The SEC provides the date of the failure, the name and quantity of the security that wasn't delivered, and the closing price on this day.

+Said data is shown in the documentary series "Gaming Wall Street", for which we built the repo initially.
+Another - no relation here - effort to visualize this data is https://sec.report/fails.php , which visualizes historical fail data for individual stocks, but offers no aggregate visualization.
+As of early 2022, an average of $3Bn worth of stocks fail to deliver daily; the SEC has further information to the meaning of this data on their above referenced site.

 ## Instructions